10 November 2022

 Enrolment Notes:

-*NOTE: Each course is approved for Area 4 of the CSTC
+*NOTE: Approved for Area 2 of the CSTC

 • What is my calling as an educator?

-• How should I intentionally live out my calling to teach?
+• How can I intentionally live out my calling in teaching and leadership?

 Blended (Online Asynchronous/Synchronous)